stormpath/stormpath-documentation/source/reference.rst

   * - ``applicationMappings``
     - String (Link)
     - N/A
-    - A link to any Application Mapping resources for this Directory.
+    - A link to a collection of any accountStoreMapping resources that include this Directory.

   * - ``applications``
     - String (Link)